ReflectiveEarth/reflective-potential/README.md

 This code repository contains workflows to estimate the potential of Earth's surface to reflect incoming sunlight back out to space.
-We use data from the European Centre for Medium-Range Weather Forecasts (ECMWF) fifth generation reanalysis product (ERA5), specifically radiative fluxes at the surface and top of atmosphere.
+We use data from the European Centre for Medium-Range Weather Forecasts (ECMWF) fifth generation reanalysis product (ERA5) and National Aeronautics and Space Administration (NASA) Clouds and the Earth's Radiant Energy System (CERES) Energy Balanced and Filled (EBAF) satellite-derived product, specifically radiative fluxes at the surface and top of atmosphere.
 This allows us to estimate surface reflectance and atmospheric transmittance and reflectance.
-When averaged over several decades, these properties can be combined with incoming solar radiation to model the potential surface-reflected outgoing solar radiation:
+When averaged over several decades, these properties can be combined with incoming solar radiation and surface albedo to model the potential surface-reflected outgoing solar
+radiation:

 ![ROM][rom]